 If you are at fault for a car accident in Concord, the damages you are liable for will depend on the accident’s severity.
 If the accident was minor and there was only property damage, you may only be responsible for repairing or replacing the damaged property.

-However, if the accident was more serious and caused serious injuries such as traumatic brain injuries or spinal cord injuries, you may be responsible for their:
+However, if the accident was more serious and caused injuries, whether severe or minor, you may be responsible for their:

 - Medical Bills